hl395/steer-prediction/README.md

 All of three models I explored share the following design structure:
 1. First phrase:
    * Normalize input image data to -1 to 1 or -0.5 to 0.5 range
-   * Color space conversion layer(Optional): enable the model to select between 3 color channel
+   * Color space conversion layer(Optional): enable the model to select between 3 color channels
 2. Second phrase:
    * `Convolution Layer` are applied with 5x5 filter size but the depth increases at each layer such as 24, 36, 48.
 Then, 2 convolution layers are applied with 3x3 filter size and 64 depth.
    * `Maxpooling Layer` can also be used at choice to decrease the input size